umd-dslam/docs/src/analysis.md

 We know the size of each primitive from the Java specification.
 What isn't stated in the specification is how much heap space they use.
 It seems to be JVM implementation dependent.
 Below is a table that shows each primitive's size and how much heap it may use on my JVM.
-Be aware because of "8 byte alignment" and "padding" that a primitive such as a byte or boolean, can be packed together to take up less memory, and this table only shows the maximum space it can use.
+Be aware because of `8 byte alignment` and `padding` that a primitive such as a byte or boolean, can be packed together to take up less memory, and this table only shows the maximum space it can use.

 ```bash
 $ java -version